MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 ## Overview of the day

 Today we are going to focus on creating and using RESTful APIs.
 Yesterday we looked at the anatomy of an HTTP request and response.
-Today we build on that protocol and look at the most popular way to organise accessing resources using HTTP.
+Today we will build on that knowledge and look at the most popular way to organise accessing resources using HTTP.

 ----